A Yank at Oxford: Plot

-Dan meets with Molly and the two devise a plan to get Lee back into college.
-Dan meets with Elsa at the bookstore and convinces her to talk to the Dean.
-After flirting with the Dean and telling him that Lee was only hiding her from Wavertree, Lee is allowed back into Oxford and Wavertree, who has spent the entire story trying to be expelled so he can come into an inheritance, receives to his disappointment only a minor punishment.
-Lee and Paul make amends and win the boat race.
+Dan meets with Molly—who never received Lee's phone calls—and the two devise a plan to get Lee back into college.
+Dan convinces Elsa to talk to the Dean.
+After flirting with the Dean and telling him that Lee was only hiding her from Wavertree, Lee is allowed back into Oxford.
+Wavertree, who has spent the entire story trying to be expelled so he can come into an inheritance from a relative whose career at Oxford ended by being sent down, is crushed when he receives only a minor punishment.
+Paul makes friends with Lee.
+Oxford wins The Boat Race, and Paul faints.
+The Craddocks move to Aldershot, near the Officers Club.